-TO BE A GOOD, SAFE DIVER, I SHOULD ALWAYS:
+SAFE DIVER DECREE: TO BE A GOOD, SAFE DIVER, I SHOULD ALWAYS:

-- ⇒ Maintain good mental and physical fitness for diving.
-Never be under the influence of alcohol or drugs when diving. - ⇒ Keep proficient in diving skills, striving to increase them through continuous education and reviewing them in controlled conditions (pool refreshers) after inactivity in diving. - ⇒ Be familiar with my dive sites.
+- Maintain good mental and physical fitness for diving.
+Never be under the influence of alcohol or drugs when diving. - Keep proficient in diving skills, striving to increase them through continuous education and reviewing them in controlled conditions (pool refreshers) after inactivity in diving. - Be familiar with my dive sites.
 If not, obtain a formal diving orientation from a knowledgeable, local source.
-If diving conditions are worse than those in which I am experienced, postpone diving or select an alternate site with better conditions.
-Engage only in diving activities consistent with my scuba training and/or experience & fitness level. - Use complete, well-maintained, reliable equipment with which I am familiar: and inspect it for correct fit and function prior to each dive.
+If diving conditions are worse than those in which I am experienced, postpone diving or select an alternate site with better conditions. - Engage only in diving activities consistent with my scuba training and/or experience & fitness level.
+Refrain from underwater or recovery jobs unless trained in commercial diving.
+Always stay clear of all dams, weirs, marinas, and heavy boat traffic areas. - Use complete, well-maintained, reliable equipment with which I am familiar: and inspect it for correct fit and function prior to each dive.
 Deny use of my equipment to uncertified divers.
 Complete a Dive Buddy Equipment Check before diving.
-Always have a buoyancy compensation device (BC) and submersible pressure gauge + bottom timer/computer. - ⇒ Listen carefully to dive briefings and directions and respect the advice provided of those supervising my diving activities. - ⇒ Adhere to the buddy-system throughout every dive.
-Plan dives & go over all communications, complete buddy gear checks, go over procedures for reuniting in case of separation plus emergency procedures with my buddy. - ⇒ Be proficient in dive table usage.
+Always have a buoyancy compensation device (BC) and submersible pressure gauge + bottom timer/computer. - Listen carefully to dive briefings and directions and respect the advice provided of those supervising my diving activities. - Adhere to the buddy-system throughout every dive.
+Plan dives & go over all communications, complete buddy gear checks, go over all procedures for reuniting in case of separation plus discuss and practice emergency procedures with my buddy. - Be proficient in dive table usage.
 Make & allow for a margin of safety.
 Have a means to monitor depth and time underwater.
 Limit maximum depth to my level of training and experience.
 Ascend at a rate not faster than 30 feet per minute.
 In addition, a safety stop of not less than 15 feet for at least 3-5 minutes (or longer) highly recommended after every non-decompression dive.
-Maintain proper buoyancy. - ⇒ Adjust weight at the surface for neutral buoyancy while under-water.
+Practice & maintain proper buoyancy. - Adjust weight at the surface for neutral buoyancy while under-water.
 Be buoyant for surface swimming and resting.
 Have weights clear for easy removal & establish buoyancy when in distress at surface, practice ditching weights often.
-Be familiar with & know how to ditch my dive buddy's weights. - ⇒ Breathe properly for diving.
-Never breath-hold or skip breathe when breathing compressed air and avoid excessive hyper-ventilation when breath-hold diving (e.g., snorkelling, free-diving). - \Rightarrow Avoid over-exertion while in and under the water.
+Be familiar with & know how to ditch my dive buddy's weights/weight system. - ⇒ Breathe properly for diving.
+Never breath-hold or skip breathe when breathing compressed air and avoid excessive hyper-ventilation when breath-hold diving (e.g., snorkelling, free-diving). - $\Rightarrow \quad$ Avoid over-exertion while in and under the water.